-Our goal is to make sure that your introduction to Ireland is safe, pleasant and stress free.
-Participants under the age of 18 will be accompanied by an Irish Gap Year program leader for the duration of their travels to and throughout Ireland.
+Our goal is to make sure that your introduction to Ireland is pleasant and stress free.

-Upon arrival in Dublin, Irish Gap Year staff will see that all students clear customs and immigration, help with luggage and currency conversion and are fed before we board our coaches.
+Upon arrival in Dublin, Irish Gap Year program leaders will see that all students clear customs and immigration, help with luggage and currency conversion and are fed before we board our coaches.

-All of our programs and tours include airport pick up and drop off to Dublin International Airport.
-This service is inclusive in our programs and tours unless otherwise stated.
+All of our programs include airport pick up and drop off to Dublin International Airport.
+This service is inclusive in our programs fees.